-- Disproportionate Retribution: The newscaster believes Jack deserves to get stuck in a hole in a haunted house because he skipped school.
+- The newscaster believes Jack deserves to get injured and stuck in the haunted house just because he skipped school.

-- E = MC Hammer: Mr. Oliver's lesson on triangles makes very little sense, even more so when he brings up "MacGyver's theory of gumstick tubing".
+- E = MC Hammer: Mr. Oliver's lesson on triangles brings up "MacGyver's theory of gumstick tubing".

-- Framing Device: Delta introduces both of the stories to the viewer, before getting side-tracked and rambling about some unrelated story.
-Each segment also ends with a Dorbee watching them on TV before changing the channel
+- Framing Device: Delta narrates both of the stories to the viewer.
+However, each segment also ends with an overweight Dorbee on a couch watching them on TV before changing the channel.

-- Hammerspace: All Dorbees seem to be capable of pulling random objects out of their bodies, usually accompanied by an odd squelching sound.
+- Hammerspace: All Dorbees seem to be capable of pulling various random objects out of their bodies, usually accompanied by a fleshy squishing sound.

 - Flec somehow managed to get his overalls and a jaw-harp from the general store for free, and he found something in some navel lint (possibly corn fritters?).

-- Delta reminisces over an encounter at the music store that used to be where the school now is, as well as a one-armed drummer, both cut off by the actual stories.
+- Delta reminisces over an encounter at the music store that used to be where the school now is, as well as a one-armed drummer, both of which are interrupted by the actual stories fading in.

 - No Sympathy: The newscaster, after learning that Jack and Mary-Jane were injured in the haunted house, says they deserved it for skipping school.

-- Running Gag: Flec shows up at complete random (three out of four times breaking the laws of physics), and goes on a long rant about something he found at the general store for 59 cents, but somehow got for free.
+- Running Gag: Flec shows up at complete random and goes on a ramble on something he found at the general store for 59 cents, but somehow got for free.

-- The opening monologue is set to Also sprach Zarathustra.
+- The opening monologue takes place in space and is set to Also sprach Zarathustra.

-- One of the outfits that Otto tries on is a (poorly-rendered) Batman costume.
+- One of the outfits that Otto tries on is a Batman costume.